Can Staffordshire bull terriers swim

 Staffordshire bull terriers are not regarded as good swimmers.

-The dog is an excellent swimmer, however, it may require assistance while learning to swim.
+The dog is an excellent swimmer; however, it may require assistance while learning to swim.

 Staffordshire have little tolerance for heat